changeworld/azure-docs.pl-pl/articles/batch/large-number-tasks.md

 ...
 ```

-Utwórz kolekcję zadań do dodania do zadania.
+Tworzenie kolekcji zadań do dodania do zadania.
 Przykład:

 ```python